achael/achael.github.io/_pages/pubs.md

  [_Nature Astronomy_](https://doi.org/10.1038/s41550-024-02238-3) | [_ArXiv_](https://arxiv.org/abs/2310.07687)

 * The Event Horizon Telescope Collaboration et al.
- "The persistent shadow of the supermassive black hole of M 87.
+ "The persistent shadow of the supermassive black hole of M87.
 I. Observations, calibration, imaging, and analysis."  _A&A_ 681, A79, 2024.
  [_A&A_](https://doi.org/10.1051/0004-6361/202347932)

 * A Fuentes et al.